 The primary purpose of the Radio Amateurs of Canada is regulatory advocacy.
 The RAC represents and acts as a liaison and coordinating body for amateur radio enthusiasts and local clubs throughout Canada.
 The RAC represents Canadian radio amateurs in policy decisions regarding international issues and regulation that affect amateur radio within the International Telecommunications Union (ITU) and at meetings and conferences of the International Amateur Radio Union.
 The organization also acts as a consultatory body to municipal, provincial, and federal government bodies in matters concerning the Amateur Radio Service.

 In the Durham Region area, there are three clubs that provide training classes.
-The North Shore ARC, the South Pickering ARC and the Whitby ARC.
+The North Shore ARC, the South Pickering ARC, Whitby ARC and the Peterborough club.